Kinsta vs Cloudways for WordPress 2026: Which Managed Host Actually Wins?

 | Google Cloud | 1.7 GB | 20 GB SSD | ~$37 |

-Cloudways Autonomous starts at around $35/month as well, so that's the real apples-to-apples comparison against Kinsta's Starter plan at the entry level.
+Cloudways Autonomous starts at around $35/month, so that's the real comparison against Kinsta's Starter plan at entry level.

 Best For

-Cloudways is best for developers and agencies that want infrastructure flexibility, teams who like having SSH-level control without full server administration, and anyone running multiple lower-traffic sites who wants to consolidate onto one server and keep costs sane.
+Cloudways shines for developers and agencies that want infrastructure flexibility, teams who like having SSH-level access without full DevOps work, and anyone running multiple lower-traffic sites who wants to keep costs reasonable.

 Feature-by-Feature: Kinsta vs Cloudways for WordPress 2026